jeetsukumaran/Ginkgo/doc/source/installing.rst

 If you are running "Snow Leopard" (OS X 10.6) or higher, you want the :download:`64-bit OS X version </_downloads/ginkgo-3.9.0-bin-osx64.zip>`, otherwise you want the :download:`32-bit version </_downloads/ginkgo-3.9.0-bin-osx32.zip>`.

-Other platforms, such as the various flavors of Linux, would need to build and install from the source code, as is typical; see below for details on how to go about doing this.
+As is typical for most other platforms, such as the various flavors of Linux, you would need from the source code.
+See :ref:`below <ginkgo-from-source>` for details on how to :ref:`obtain, build and install Ginkgo directly from the source code <ginkgo-from-source>`.

 "Installing" the pre-built binaries involves nothing more than downloading the appropriate archive, unzipping the program, and copying the program to a suitable location.
 On the OS X platforms, a "suitable location" is typically "``/usr/local/bin``", so installing Ginkgo would entail something like the following::